Nature Spirits

 ~Devas of the Fruit Trees

 What kind of challenge would it be to live like that?
 For every action to be motivated by love and joy?
 How is that even hard?
-Isn't that crazy?
-That that's not the norm?
+Isn't it crazy that that's not the norm?
 Love and joy are free, they cost nothing, they depend on nothing, they are contingent on nothing.

 Animism